MoonFlowww/Thot/docs/sub/links/README.md

 ## Routing with `Model::links`

 ### Ports, joins, and policies
-Custom routing is defined as a list of `Thot::LinkSpec` pairs.
+Custom routing is defined as a list of `Omni::LinkSpec` pairs.
 Each pair links a source port to a target port.
 Ports can reference inputs, outputs, modules, or join buffers: